dtcenter/METcalcpy/docs/Users_Guide/aggregation.rst

   python $METCALCPY_BASE/metcalcpy/agg_stat.py $METCALCPY_BASE/metcalcpy/pre_processing/aggregation/config/config_stat_agg.yaml

-This will generate the file **rrfs_cts_aggregated.data** which contains the aggregated statistics data that can be used to generate plots using METplotpy.
+This will generate the file **ecnt_aggregated.data** (from the agg_stat_output setting) which now contains the aggregated statistics data.
+This data is in a format that can be read by the METplotpy line plot to generate a spread-skill plot by plotting the ECNT_RMSE and ECNT_SPREAD_PLUS_OERR.